torvalds/linux/Documentation/process/coding-style.rst

 	depends on NET
 	help
-	  Enable auditing infrastructure that can be used with another kernel subsystem, such as SELinux (which requires this for logging of avc messages output).
+	  Enable auditing infrastructure that can be used with another kernel subsystem, such as SEGNU/Linux (which requires this for logging of avc messages output).
 Does not do system-call auditing without CONFIG_AUDITSYSCALL.